Do cops know if a car has insurance? (2024 Answers)

 Because insurance companies communicate with the Department of Motor Vehicles (DMV) when your insurance status changes, and to share data at regular intervals, the information police have access to with electronic verification systems will always be the most up-to-date.

-How Does License Plate Scanning Work?
+Understanding How License Plate Scanning Detects Insurance Status

 These types of automated license plate readers, also known as ALPRs, are cameras that can be: